 J. Cliff McKinney II

 Cliff McKinney is a transactional attorney at Quattlebaum, Grooms & Tull PLLC.
 His primary practice is real estate law and business and regulatory matters related to real estate.
-Mr. McKinney is listed with The Best Lawyers in America® in the area of Land Use and Zoning Law, is recognized by Chambers USA’s Guide to America’s Leading Lawyers for Business in the area of Real Estate and selected as a Mid-South Rising Star in the area of Real Estate by Super Lawyers.
+Mr. McKinney is listed with The Best Lawyers in America® in the areas of Real Estate Law and Land Use and Zoning Law, is recognized by Chambers USA’s Guide to America’s Leading Lawyers for Business in the area of Real Estate and selected as a Mid-South Rising Star in the area of Real Estate by Super Lawyers.
 He is rated AV Preeminent® by Martindale-Hubbell.
 Mr. McKinney has served as lead counsel on dozens of multi-million dollar transactions throughout the mid-South region.
 His projects include one of the largest real estate transactions in the corporate history of a major global retailer.
+He also represents restaurant owners, including franchisees of national chains.

 In addition to working on the transactional aspects of a project, Mr. McKinney assists clients with financing, business organization, environmental and land use issues.
 His practice includes guiding clients through the regulatory process, including obtaining zoning changes and other governmental approvals.
 He has extensive experience assisting clients in obtaining appropriate business licenses and approvals, such as alcohol permits and franchise agreements.
 He also assists clients with permitting issues related to the Clean Water Act (e.g., U.S. Army Corps of Engineers 404 permits), the National Historic Preservation Act (e.g., Section 106 compliance) and the National Flood Insurance Act (e.g., letters of map revision).

-Mr. McKinney has served four terms as Chair of the Real Estate Law Section of the Arkansas Bar Association.
+Mr. McKinney is currently serving his sixth term as Chair of the Real Estate Law Section of the Arkansas Bar Association.
 In that capacity, he spearheaded the creation of the Arkansas Real Estate Review and currently serves as one of its editors.
 Mr. McKinney was the first attorney in the State of Arkansas to obtain the status of LEED® Accredited Professional, which affords him the unique ability to assist clients with environmentally-friendly green building projects.
-Mr. McKinney served as the U.S. Green Building Council Arkansas Chapter's Secretary and Treasurer and served on the Arkansas General Assembly's Legislative Task Force on Sustainable Building Design and Practices.
+Mr. McKinney served as the U.S. Green Building Council Arkansas Chapter’s Secretary and Treasurer and served on the Arkansas General Assembly’s Legislative Task Force on Sustainable Building Design and Practices.
+He also serves on the state’s Old State House Commission.

 Mr. McKinney is also involved in the academic side of real estate law.
 Mr. McKinney is an Adjunct Professor at the University of Arkansas at Little Rock William H. Bowen School of Law where he teaches Real Estate Finance and Real Estate Transaction Skills.
 He has written a number of law review articles on real estate topics, including implied covenants, deed drafting, boundary by acquiescence, adverse possession and landlord/tenant rights.
 He chaired the committee for the third edition of the Standards for Examination of Real Estate Titles in Arkansas and authored the Arkansas chapter for an American Bar Association book on institutional land use controls.